Copyright | Miscellaneous

 Linking to an article is often suggested as a way to avoid making copies and distributing them.
 If the material you are linking to is covered by a license, as in the case of the library databases, you may want to see if there is any prohibition against linking.
 The library is aware of one case, the Harvard Business Review, where each article carries a note that prohibits linking.

 When negotiating copyright agreements with publishers, you may wish to consider the need for future access to your own work before relinquishing all rights to a publisher.
-Model licenses and tips on negotiating with publishers can be found at the Boston Library Consortium, the Creative Commons, and SPARC’s Author Rights Initiative.
+Model licenses and tips on negotiating with publishers can be found at the University of Oregon, the Creative Commons, and SPARC’s Author Rights Initiative.